ethmarks/ethmarks.github.io/content/blog/backgroundclip.md

 ![headings have the mint gradient on Firefox, but are solid teal on Chrome and Edge](/media/mint-headings-firefox-chrome-edge.webp)

 Then I checked to see if anyone else had noticed this.
 I found a [Stack Overflow post](https://stackoverflow.com/questions/55198363/webkit-background-clip-text-working-on-mozilla-but-not-on-chrome).
 The author of the post, [Paul Stephen Davis](https://stackoverflow.com/users/5925418/paul-stephen-davis), noticed the background-clip inconsistency while working on his photography website and asked for help.
-A user named [Jason](https://stackoverflow.com/users/4243228/jason) suggested changing the display type to inline (which doesn't fix it) and then gave up.
+A user named [Jason](https://stackoverflow.com/users/4243228/jason) suggested using `display: inline;` (which doesn't fix the bug) and then gave up.

-This was over 6 years ago. background-clip was [first introduced by WebKit in 2008](https://www.css3.info/webkit-introduces-background-cliptext/), and has been supported by Chrome since 2010.
+This was over 6 years ago. `background-clip` was [first introduced by WebKit in 2008](https://www.css3.info/webkit-introduces-background-cliptext/), and has been supported by Chrome since 2010.
 It has been a standard CSS property for a decade and a half, and the Stack Overflow post proves that this bug has been known since at least 2019.

-I think that Firefox's implementation of background-clip is much better, both in principle and in what it allows you to do.
+I think that Firefox's implementation of `background-clip` is much better, both in principle and in what it allows you to do.
 Chrome apparently doesn't agree, and has spent the last 15 years being wrong.

 Please fix it, Google.